Optimal-Time Move Structure Construction: Preliminaries

-Move structures were created for use with $\RLBWT$ based permutations $\LF$ and $\phi$ as well as their respective inverses $\FL$ and $\phi^{-1}$.
+Move structures were created for use with $\RLBWT$-based permutations $\LF$ and $\phi$ as well as their respective inverses $\FL$ and $\phi^{-1}$.
 As such, they can be represented in space proportional to the number of \BWT runs~\cite{nishimoto2021optimal}.
-A particularly useful relationship exists between $\phi$ intervals and irreducible $\PLCP$ values~\cite{gagie2020fully}.
-The \xth{j} input interval of $\phi$, $[P[j], P[j+1])$, is such that $\PLCP[P[j]]$ is irreducible and corresponds to $\IPLCP[j]$.
-Otherwise, for any $i\in(P[j], P[j+1])$, $\PLCP[i]$ is reducible.
-Thus, given \IPLCP alongside a $\phi$/$\phi^{-1}$ move structure, we can output $\PLCP[i]$ with respect to our current position $i$ in the permutation using Corollary~\ref{cor:irreducible} in $O(1)$-time~\cite{tatarnikov2022moni, sanaullah2025efficient}.
+Further, given the \RLBWT as input, these permutations permit efficient construction in $O(r)$-space.
+Existing results are summarized below.